All you need to know

 Sunseed is a transient community, which means that the number of people changes constantly.
-There are aprox.
-8 coordinators on 1 year contracts, 3 assistants (3-6 months), 4 European Service Volunteers (3-6 months), 3 interns and fluctuating number of short term visitors.
+There are 3 project managers, 7 coordinators on 8 month contracts, 3-4 European Service Volunteers (6 month contracts), 3 interns and a fluctuating number of short-term visitors.

 We encourage everyone to speak Spanish as much as possible, but you can also use English to communicate.
 We do not organise language courses, but be sure to have some spontaneous language exchanges!